RTXteam/RTX/README.md

 # Credits

 Many people contributed to the development of ARAX and RTX.
-A list of code contributors can be found under [contributors](graphs/contributors), in addition to the current team members listed above.
-In addition to the code contributors listed in this repository, we gratefully acknowledge technical assistance, contributions, and helpful feedback from NCATS staff (Christine Colvis, Noel Southall, Mark Williams, Trung Nguyen, Tyler Beck, Sarah Stemann, Debbi Adelakun, Dena Procaccini, and Tyler Peryea), and Will Byrd, Greg Rosenblatt, Michael Patton, Chunlei Wu, Kevin Xin, Tom Conlin, Harold Solbrig, Matt Brush, Karamarie Fecho, Julie McMurray, Kent Shefchek, Chris Bizon, Steve Cox, Deepak Unni, Tim Putman, Patrick Wang, Sui Huang, Theo Knijnenburg, Gustavo Glusman, John Earls, Andrew Su, Chris Mungall, Marcin Joachimiak, Michel Dumontier, Richard Bruskiewich, and Melissa Haendel.
+A list of code contributors can be found under the
+[contributors tab for this repository](graphs/contributors), in addition to the current team members listed above.
+In addition to the code contributors, we gratefully acknowledge technical assistance, contributions, and helpful feedback from NCATS staff (Christine Colvis, Noel Southall, Mark Williams, Trung Nguyen, Tyler Beck, Sarah Stemann, Debbi Adelakun, Dena Procaccini, and Tyler Peryea), and Will Byrd, Greg Rosenblatt, Michael Patton, Chunlei Wu, Kevin Xin, Tom Conlin, Harold Solbrig, Matt Brush, Karamarie Fecho, Julie McMurray, Kent Shefchek, Chris Bizon, Steve Cox, Deepak Unni, Tim Putman, Patrick Wang, Sui Huang, Theo Knijnenburg, Gustavo Glusman, John Earls, Andrew Su, Chris Mungall, Marcin Joachimiak, Michel Dumontier, Richard Bruskiewich, and Melissa Haendel.
 Support for the development of RTX was provided by NCATS through the Translator program award OT2TR002520.
 Support for the development of ARAX was provided by NCATS through the Translator program award OT2TR003428.

 # Installation and dependencies